“Let’s go shopping!”

 If your online customers have questions while completing a purchase or need post-sales assistance, your customer service agents must be able to offer quick assistance.
 E-commerce customer service can help you look after the following areas:

-- Customer service issues such as problems while completing the checkout process, unable to add products to cart, invalid coupons, etc.
+- Customer service issues such as problems while completing the checkout process, unable to add products to the cart, invalid coupons, etc.

 - Common questions pertaining to product returns, refunds, or delivery